SindriaInc/minecraft/README.md

-# OpenJDK
+# Minecraft

-custom openjdk base image with UID 1000.
+Minecraft base image with java 16 and latest server version.